 (a) Applicable criteria – The criteria used by the entity to quantify and report its emissions in the GHG statement.

 (b) Assertions – Representations by the entity, explicit or otherwise, that are embodied in the GHG statement, as used by the practitioner to consider the different types of potential misstatements that may occur.

+(c) Base year – A specific year or an average over multiple years against which an entity’s emissions are compared over time.

+(d) Cap and trade – A system that sets overall emissions limits, allocates emissions allowances to participants, and allows them to trade allowances and emission credits with each other.

-(c) Comparative information – The amounts and disclosures included in the GHG statement in respect of one or more prior periods.
+(e) Comparative information – The amounts and disclosures included in the GHG statement in respect of one or more prior periods.

-(d) Emissions – The GHGs that, during the relevant period, have been emitted to the atmosphere or would have been emitted to the atmosphere had they not been captured and channeled to a sink.
+(f) Emissions – The GHGs that, during the relevant period, have been emitted to the atmosphere or would have been emitted to the atmosphere had they not been captured and channeled to a sink.
 Emissions can be categorized as:

 Direct emissions (also known as Scope 1 emissions), which are emissions from sources that are owned or controlled by the entity.
 (Ref: Para.
-A7)
+A8)